 The following dogs that we will present you, are dogs that have a very high guarding instinct, imprinted deeply into their being and bones!
 They say it is possible to transform your dog depending on the training you provide, but, we must admit that in order to become a strong and reliable guardian dog, there must be a genetic trail that would make possible becoming the best out there!
 And if you work with these dogs – that have been bred for guarding purposes – you will surely get the best guardian and loving family member for yourself!

 All guardian dogs need a strong and an assertive leader who will not only train them but will also keep the rules consistent from an early age.
 In this way, the role of the dog within the pack can be established.
-Besides, these dogs need to be introduced to different situations, people and other animals in order to express and excel at good behavior!
+Besides, these dogs need to be introduced to different situations, people and other animals in order to express and excel in good behavior!
 If you follow these guidelines, guardian dogs will be very affectionate and lovable towards you and also meet the standards of performing their outstanding pre-designed jobs!
 Moreover, you will be in the safest company!

 *Reminder: You must be an advanced owner if you want to get one of these dogs!
 Their dominant personality needs consistent disciplining by an assertive owner, starting from an early age.
 Dominant dog personalities see themselves as dominant to humans, therefore they try to be the ones in charge, at all times!